codeforamerica/form-flow/README.md

 Actions provide the ability for an application using this library to inject application specific logic at strategic points in the POST and GET processing.

-Actions are defined in Java and are objects that implement the `Action` [interface](https://github.com/codeforamerica/form-flow/blob/main/src/main/java/formflow/library/config/submission/Action.java)
+Actions are Java objects that implement the
+`Action` [interface](https://github.com/codeforamerica/form-flow/blob/main/src/main/java/formflow/library/config/submission/Action.java)
 .
 Actions have a `Submission` or `FormSubmission` object available to them, depending on the type of Action being created.